Mutual Action Plan

 - Company size/industry: [relevant context]

-- Desired state: [cosa vogliono achieve]
+- Desired state: [what they want to achieve]

 - Budget commitment: [preliminary, pending approval, approved, etc.]

-- Executive sponsor: [se named]
+- Executive sponsor: [if named]

 STAKEHOLDER ALIGNMENT